mating

 In tiger: Natural history

 …readiness of a tigress to mate is announced through vocalization and scent production.
-There is no fixed breeding season, though the preponderance of mating appears to occur in winter, with striped cubs being born after a gestation period of more than three months.
+There is no fixed breeding season, though the preponderance of mating appears to occur in winter.
+The striped cubs are born after a gestation period of more than three months.
 The normal litter size is two to…

 Read More